 Honywood was recently granted academy status, and given more control over its budget and how it chooses to spend it.

-However, local Tory MP Priti Patel, said she backed the school’s investment, arguing schools in other countries were already using similar gadgets.
+However, local Tory MP Priti Patel, said she backed the school’s investment, arguing schools in other countries were already

 She added: “Our international competitors across the world are emb-racing the latest technologies in schools, other public services including hospitals and in the private sector.